platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     ```
 3. **Initialize repository as Composer project**

     You will need to have a `composer.json` on your project to use Composer.
 This file defines the dependencies you want to include (WordPress itself, plugins, and themes).
-When those dependencies are installed, a matching `composer-lock.json` file will be generated from it that locks each of them down to the minor version, ensuring repeatable builds until you update.
+When those dependencies are installed, a matching `composer.lock` file will be generated from it that locks each of them down to the minor version, ensuring repeatable builds until you update.

     Run the command: